 Compared to the neighboring country Kenya you have to dig deep to find the super complex and intense fruit driven coffees in Tanzania.
-Still, there is great potential around.
-Price-vice it's cheaper coffees in general than in Kenya and Ethiopia .
+Still, there is great potential.
+Price-vice it's cheaper coffees in general than in Kenya and Ethiopia.
 If you are looking for heavy bodied and sweet coffees with flavors of dark cherry, cocoa and roasted nuts Tanzania is something to look into.
 There are other flavor profiles towards more floral, rosehip, rhubarb and citrus, but they can be hard to find.
 We have found these profiles mainly in the south.

-We have just started to look at a few concepts and projects in the south of Tanzania, mainly from Mbeya, but also Mbinga.
 We think Tanzania can have amazing flavor profiles and potential.
 Still there are limitations in accessing a consistent supply of high performing coffees.
 The reason for this is a mix of several things.
-It’s partially how coffees are processed and dried, varietals, how it is traditionally traded, the auction system, storage conditions etc. Mbeya is one of the largest Arabica coffee growing areas in Tanzania, but the majority of the coffees are poorly processed by the smallholders them selves.
+It’s partially how coffees are processed and dried, varietals, how it is traditionally traded, the auction system, storage conditions etc. Mbeya is one of the largest Arabica coffee growing areas in Tanzania, but the majority of the coffees are poorly processed by the smallholders themselves.
 Meaning, the farmers are pulping, fermenting and partially drying the coffees at their farms, before it is sold (sometimes even as wet parchment) to local middlemen or to exporters.
 These products can work well as lower priced commercial coffees but are not of interest for us at NA.
 90% of the coffees in the area is home processed and only 10% is “fully” washed at washing stations etc with a proper set up.
 The general varietals grown in the area is Bourbon, SL28 and Catimor.
 The altitudes varies from 1500 – 2000 masl.

 Sourcing guidelines for Tanzania

-We are initiating some relationships to small wetmills, called CPU’s (central processing units).
+We have established relationships with a few small wetmills, called CPU’s (central processing units).
 Coffees from a group of farmers or a small Cooperative will be processed here in a more controlled way.
-We are initiating this through a company called Tembo coffee that have established a lab and a warehouse in the area.
-Based on the cupping profiles we think are more interesting according to our preferences we are hoping through Tembo to establish some good and permanent relations with CPU’s that are able to consistently supply great coffees over the next years.
-It’s also a great sustainability aspect to it.
-And all the coffees we are buying is Direct Export, meaning it is not bought through the auction, but directly from the groups.
+Based on the cupping profiles we think are more interesting according to our preferences we have been working with one small group already for some years now and are establishing new relationships, with CPU’s that are able to consistently supply great coffees over the next years.
+The concept is to be able to offer a consistent and stable market for these coffees, and hopefully through these relationships see improvements in processing and agronomy, and hence quality.
+This will build a sustainable model, we hope.
+All the coffees we are buying is Direct Export, meaning it is not bought through the auction, but directly from the groups.
 The DE window was established 4 years ago with the criteria: must be a producer group or have a direct relationship with them an FOB price must be higher than current auction price.

 Coffee was brought in to Tanzania by the French Missionaries in the 1890’s and planted in the Kilimanjaro Area.
 This is the Bourbon varieties that was introduced to Kenya later on.
 The Kent varieties coming from Mysore in India was introduced and planted in the 1920’s, and there is a variety called Nyasa Strain, Menado, Rumi Sudan you have some Catimors and others.
 In general there are two traditional varieties that are widely used, the Bourbon related hybrid N 39 and the Kent variety, KP 432, as well as traditional Kent varieties K7 and K9.
 TACRI (Tanzanian Coffee research Institute) has developed hybrid varieties from the old traditional Bourbon trees to be more disease resistant, specially to CBD.
-Instead of distributing seedlings to farmers they have several nurseries where they plant cutlings from several trees.
-They believe planting cutlings, in opposite to have seeds will even out the odds of having one block full of trees with the sme set of bad genes.
+Instead of distributing seedlings to farmers they have several nurseries where they plant cuttings from several trees.
+They believe planting cuttings, as opposed to having seeds will even out the odds of developing one block full of trees with the same set of bad genes.
 They also distribute catimors and other high yield Arabica/Robusta hybrids.
+TACRI are researching what will work in Tanzania and although they have developed some hybrids, these are not well received by majority of farmers.
+The trees in Tanzania are generally very old, and the practice of re-planting blocks to encourage better yield are not commonly followed.
+Farmers are also very sceptical to new varieties.

 Growing conditions and production